🎉🎉🎉 Save 30% on Family Routines THIS WEEKEND ONLY with code FOOLMENOT (that's up to $35)

 It’s pretty simple:

 Want: Something your child wants.
-Pretty simple, right (until you get a teenage boy, but I digress)
+Pretty simple, right (until you get a teenage boy, but I digress).
+Don’t miss my post on the best headphones for teens.

 Need: Something your kids needs.
 Maybe a new backpack, or new cups to drink out of.
 There’s lots that we buy kids that could be given as a gift.